Managing marketing when you’re running a business can be a challenge, however there are a variety of tools out there to make this easier.

 Check out the referral link and you’ll get a discount on your first month too.

-Get a $10 welcome “bonus” when you sign up for Edgar through my affiliate link!
+Get a $10 monthly “bonus” when you sign up for Edgar through my affiliate link!
 Edgar is an easy-to-use social media scheduler that automatically recycles your best evergreen content, so you can say “goodbye” forever to social media babysitting!

 Email marketing is key in any business and with MailChimp this is really easy to set up and start talking to customers.
 With the first 2000 customer emails being free you can keep in touch, create sign up forms and email funnels to keep in touch with you customers.